ravitejas-tech/form-schema-kit/README.md

 # Questions JSON Schema Generator

-A simple React + Vite application to interactively build a JSON Schema from a set of custom-defined questions.
+A simple application to interactively build a JSON Schema from a set of custom-defined questions.
 Use it to power dynamic form builders, surveys, quizzes, medical case files, exam papers, and more.

 ## Features